 “Ryan forgot to do his homework again?”

-Cecilia’s cold hand kept me from saying anything further.
+Cecilia’s cold hand, clamped over my mouth, kept me from saying anything further.

 Cecilia ripped her hand away from my mouth, furious.
 “What’s wrong with you?”